Globski/quiz-topic/quiz-unix_shell/multiple_choice_questions_2.md

 **Answer:** `cd` stands for "change directory"; it allows users to navigate into folders or move up to parent directories in the command line.

 ---

+# Question: Does the appearance of the terminal prompt look the same on every machine?

+**Answer:** No, it varies depending on the terminal and user configurations.

+---